Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/08-n-body-simulator/README.md

 |AI Engine N-Body SImulator|Versal AI Engine IP|O(N)|0.007|

 ### PL Data-Mover Kernels
-Another goal of this tutorial is to showcase how to generate PL Data-Mover kernels from the [Vitis Utility Library](https://docs.xilinx.com/r/en-US/Vitis_Libraries/utils/datamover/kernel_gen_guide.html).
+Another goal of this tutorial is to showcase how to generate PL Data-Mover kernels from the [AMD Vitis Utility Library](https://docs.xilinx.com/r/en-US/Vitis_Libraries/utils/datamover/kernel_gen_guide.html).
 These kernels moves any amount of data from DDR buffers to AXI-Streams.

 ## The N-Body Problem
 The N-Body problem is the problem of predicting the motions of a group of N objects which each have a gravitational force on each other.
 For any particle `i` in the system, the summation of the gravitational forces from all the other particles results in the acceleration of particle `i`.
 From this acceleration, we can calculate a particle's velocity and position (`x y z vx vy vz`) will be in the next timestep.
 Newtonian physics describes the behavior of very large bodies/particles within our universe.
 With certain assumptions, the laws can be applied to bodies/particles ranging from astronomical size to a golf ball (and even smaller).